cassyclark96/ames-mini-project/README.md

 ```
 ## Next Steps

-The next steps for this project would be to find any outliers I may have missed as well as test out different feature combinations to see I can imporve the RMSE score.
+The next steps for this project would be to find any outliers I may have missed as well as test out different feature combinations to see how I can imporve the RMSE score.